Denis-Krueger-labs/writeups/easy/Eighteen/report.md

 > **Platform:** HackTheBox \
 > **Difficulty:** `Easy` (Community rating: Medium/Hard) \
 > **Date:** 2026-03-10 \
-> **Author:** 0N1S3C2 \
+> **Author:** 0N1S3C \
 > **Scope:** Authorized lab environment only

 ---

 ## 0. Executive Summary

 The "Eighteen" machine is a Windows Server 2025 Domain Controller presenting a complex attack chain across multiple services.
-Initial credentials (`kevin / iNa2we6haRj2gaw!`) were provided as part of a simulated real-world engagement.
+Initial credentials (`kevin / [REDACTED]`) were provided as part of a simulated real-world engagement.
 From there, MSSQL login impersonation allowed access to the `financial_planner` database, where a PBKDF2-HMAC-SHA256 password hash for the `admin` web application account was recovered and cracked.
 This granted access to the Flask web application's admin panel, enabling recovery of additional credentials.
-Password spraying the cracked password (`iloveyou1`) against domain users via WinRM yielded a shell as `adam.scott`.
+Password spraying the cracked password against domain users via WinRM yielded a shell as `adam.scott`.
 Privilege escalation was achieved by exploiting CVE-2025-53779 (BadSuccessor) — abusing `CreateChild` rights on an Organizational Unit to create a delegated Managed Service Account (dMSA) linked to the domain Administrator, ultimately obtaining the Administrator NTLM hash and achieving full domain compromise.

 ---